-- Run
+- Run:

-'''

-man errno

-'''
+'man errno'

-- What do you notice about it?
+-What do you notice about it?

-- Look at
+- Look at:

 - Description

 - When is it useful?

 - What is its type?

 - How can my program get access to it?

-errno and perror
+errno & perror

-- errno is an integer variable that is set by system calls and library functions when there is an error - Adds more information about which error has occurred - It is defined in errno.h - Can print an explanation from just the errno using perror("your message here")
+- errno is an integer variable that is.. - Adds more information about which error has occurred. - It is defined in errno.h - C can print an explanation for you from just the errno using perror("your message here")